raspberrypilearning/disco-dance-floor/en/step_8.md

 ## What next?

 If you are following the [More Unity](https://projects.raspberrypi.org/en/raspberrypi/more-unity) path, you can move on to the [Don't fall through](https://projects.raspberrypi.org/en/projects/dont-fall-through) project.
-In this project, you will make a tiltable disco dance floor with tiles that light-up and play musical notes when a ball rolls over them.
+In this project, you will create a multiplayer tile game where players have to race to find a safe path across the floor!

 --- print-only ---